tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 Open the slideshow and walk through the following FinTech domains:

-* Payments
+* `Payments & Remittances`

-  * By far the largest segment at the moment, mobile and internet payments have been increasingly important with the rise of web companies and monbile devices.
+  * Currently the largest segment of the FinTech space, digital payments have become increasingly widespread with the growth of e-Commerce and mobile device infrastructure.

-  * In general, these technologies reduce friction of peer-to-peer payments without the need for a bank to be involved.
-These systems are designed to be more convienent than cash, and significantly faster than checks.

-  * Payments, _especially_ credit cards, are largely built on older technologies that could be disrupted in a variety of ways in order to reduce friction and increase payment approval speeds
+  * Distributing credit card numbers over the Internet proved to be insecure (and costly) in the past.
+Thus, digital payment technologies were designed for not only security, but overall speed and convenience as well.

-  * Examples: Venmo, Stripe, PayPal, Square, Apple Pay, Android Pay, Amazon Payments, Plaid, Zelle, most Cryptos
+  * Examples: Venmo, Stripe, PayPal, Square, Apple Pay, Android Pay, Amazon Payments, Plaid, Zelle, Cryptocurrencies

-* Investment Management
+* `Robo Advisors & Personal Finance`

-  * A broad area that promises both individuals and institutions better management of wealth in addition to applications for algorithmic trading.
+  * A broad segment in which companies provide wealth management ser that promises both individuals and institutions better management of wealth in addition to applications for algorithmic trading.

   * Betterment, Acorns, Robinhood, Quantlab

-* Capital Investment
+* `RegTechs`

   * growth of alternate modes for financing larger projects

   * IndieGoGo, Kickstarter, Kiva, eREIT's

-* Enterprise Solutions

-  * companies need better tech for a large variety of different things

-  * Equifax NeuroDecision, JPM Coin, BofA Quartz, Analytics, Fraud detection

-* Insurance
+* `Digital Banking`

   * Insurance agencies looking to cut costs can reduce the number of physical locations they have, as well as taking advantage of new data sources in order to better understand their clients